unwelcome guests - invasive species

 The impact of invasive species

-It is hard to imagine all the different ways that these invasive species move around, but mostly it is through humans.
-Like hitchhikers, they get transported for free and once somewhere new, they can take over.
+There are multiple ways invasive species can spread, but the most common is way is through humans.
 Many of the invasive plants are here because we thought they looked great as garden plants.
 These plants thrive in their new environment and rapidly spread, taking over our natural plants and reducing biodiversity.
+Their seeds stick to our clothing and shoes spreading to new locations like a hitchhiker.
 Aquatic invasive plants are often used in home aquariums and then are accidentally released into the wild via plumbing or dumping tank water.

-Invasive species can affect us in many different ways, like the spikey puncturevine which grows rapidly, and punctures tires and feet or giant hogweed that can cause blisters and burns on skin.
-Knotweed is so strong and invasive that it will cover trails quickly and can even disrupt the foundations of houses.
-On the aquatic side, there are invasive mussels, giant bullfrogs, and many species of fish, pet goldfish being one of them.
+Invasive species can affect us in many different ways.
+The spikey puncturevine, which grows rapidly, punctures tires and feet.
+Giant hogweed can cause blisters and burns on skin.
+Knotweed is so strong that it will cover trails quickly and can even disrupt the foundations of houses.
+Aquatic invasive species include mussels, giant bullfrogs, and many species of fish, pet goldfish being one of them.
+The outcompete natural species and degrade biodiversity.
 Invasive aquatic plants, like milfoil, can grow so fast that they block waterways.

 Once established, invasive plants can impact water quality, introduce disease, increase erosion, and reduce soil connectivity among other things.
 Their economic impact is just as significant...taking up large chunk of Canadian tax payers money.